 Waves icon – Toggle between ground balance and tracked ground balance

-Detector and up and down arrow – Ground balance menu
+A detector and up and down arrow – Ground balance menu

 Lightbulb – Switch on the LED backlight

 The LED display is clear and it features a back-light for dim conditions.
-The graphic display will give you a clear indication of the target ID number, battery levels and other menu options you have selected for example a symbol will appear if you have tracked ground balance selected.
+The graphics display will give you a clear indication of the target ID number, battery levels and other menu options you have selected for example a symbol will appear if you have tracked ground balance selected.
 It shows you your current mode also.

-Loaded with preset built in modes and an all metal, there’s also the ability to customise your search mode in the custom settings.
+Loaded with preset built-in modes and an all-metal, there’s also the ability to customise your search mode in the custom settings.

-The built in modes are as follows, All metal which does not discriminate at all.
+The built-in modes are as follows, All metal which does not discriminate at all.
 I personally love this mode on the X-Terra 705 and rarely use others.
 Pattern 1 will discriminate against most ferrous objects.
 Pattern 2, again discriminates against most ferrous but adds a discrimination notch, taking out certain ID numbers.
 Pattern 3 is the perfect preset for relic hunting adding in the lower end of ferrous metals and Pattern 4 again the same as pattern 3 but with a few more ID numbers added in.

 I may have made the above sound rather confusing but I can assure you once you put this detector in your hands it will become very clear what the different patterns achieve.

-The standard coil that comes with the X-Terra 705 is set at a 7.5khz frequency, however the frequency can be changed to adapt the detector to other situations and preferences.
+The standard coil that comes with the X-Terra 705 is set at a 7.5khz frequency, however, the frequency can be changed to adapt the detector to other situations and preferences.

 There are coils available at 3, 7.5 and 18,75khz Low, Mid and High Frequencies.
 In effect giving you 3 machines built in one by simply changing coils.